 About Fred Richards & Strategic Investing

 The Strategic Investing concept (Keep It Safe, Simple & Stay Focused, or KISS & SF) utilizes technology to find stocks that may appreciate 50% or more after being identified within a year.
+Many popular investment strategies have become complex and require an investment of substantial time to master.
+Mr. Richards' primary goal was to simplify the investment process.

 The primary focus of the Strategic Investing philosophy is capital, or wealth preservation.
 Stocks meeting the Strategic Investing criteria must have a record of increasing profit growth.
 These concepts have enabled the Strategic Investing Conservative Portfolio to show significant profits each year since inception in 1996.